MahmoudAlyuDeen/diwansync/README.md

 # Introduction

-A private personal server hosting photos and files.
+A private personal server hosting photos and files with automatic photo backup and sharing capabilities.

 Running on cheap, refurbished, low powered, and portable machines at home.